Art History & Visual Culture: New students

 Freshers’ Week 2021: Monday 13 September - Sunday 19 September

-If there is any reason why you may not be here for Freshers', please get in contact with the Queen's Hub Team, who support Art History & Visual Culture students, as soon as possible by emailing email@example.com.
+During Fresher's Week you should attend the Academic Induction events and activities for your subject/s, as detailed below.
+If there is any reason why you may not be here for Fresher's Week, please contact the Queen's Hub, who support Art History & Visual Culture students, as soon as possible by emailing firstname.lastname@example.org.

 The purpose of Academic Induction is to introduce you to your academic programme, complete any necessary pre-registration tasks, familiarise yourself with your academic buildings, and meet fellow students and the academic staff for your subjects.
 These sessions form the core part of your Freshers' Week timetable and we expect all students to be present at these compulsory sessions, either in person or online as appropriate.
 If you need any advice about issues or clashes within your Freshers' Week timetable please contact firstname.lastname@example.org.
 If you have a clash between talks you should attend the talk for your first named subject e.g. for AHVC and English, you should attend AHVC as it is named first.
 Your Academic Tutor for the other department will be able to advise you on what information you missed.

 Academic induction timetable